seeq12/seeq-connector-sdk-java/README.md

 ## The Build Environment

+Before proceeding we recommend you to install java 11 from https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html and change your build/build.bat scripts to set the JAVA_HOME variable to the location where your java is installed.
-The Java version of the SDK is located in the `java` directory and is built with Gradle.
+The Java version of the SDK is built with Gradle.
 We recommend that you familiarize yourself with the [basics of Gradle](https://docs.gradle.org/current/userguide /tutorial_using_tasks.html) before proceeding.